A generalization of the Birthday problem and the chromatic polynomial: Proof for general graphs (Proof of Theorem )

 One advantage of writing $P$ in this form is that it can be decomposed nicely.
 Let $\mathcal{U} \subseteq \mathcal{V}$.
 We define:

-Let $\eta \in \mathcal{V}$, and let $\mathcal{V}' = \mathcal{V} - \{\eta\}$.
-Further let, $\mathcal{V}_0 = \mathcal{V} - N[\{\eta\}]$, where $N[x]$ denotes the set containing $x$ and it's neighbors in $\mathcal{G}$.
+Let $\eta \in \mathcal{V}$, and let $\mathcal{V}' = \mathcal{V} \setminus \{\eta\}$.
+Further let, $\mathcal{V}_0 = \mathcal{V} \setminus N[\{\eta\}]$, where $N[x]$ denotes the set containing $x$ and it's neighbors in $\mathcal{G}$.
 Then,

 Such a decomposition is useful for proving statements inductively.
-For example, it is used to prove Dobrushin's theorem which gives conditions under which functions which can be decomposed as above are non-zero.
-Applying a version of Dobrushin's theorem (as explained in section \ref{log-bound}) gives us:
+For example, it is used to prove Dobrushin's theorem which gives conditions under which functions, which can be decomposed as above, are non-zero.
+Applying a version of Dobrushin's theorem (as explained in section \ref{logboundproof}) gives us the following result: